JoonDong2/Android/AWSLEDButton/README.md

 To do this, you should follow the procedure below.

-## 1. create User Pool and ID Pool in the Cognito, and link User Pool to your ID Pool, and configure `authenticated role` and trusted relationship of your ID Pool in the IAM like below.
+## 1. Create User Pool and ID Pool in the Cognito.

+## 2. Link User Pool to your ID Pool

+## 3. Configure `Authenticated Role` and `Trusted Relationship` of your ID Pool in the IAM like below.

 ### `Authenticated Role`'s Policies
 <pre><code>